Craftidore/Mistborn-Genesys-Setting/README.md

 > * Half Ska (Half Noble)

-Special Thanks to [Christopher Ruthenbeck](http://anchor.fm/excess-advantage/) for inspiring me to make a fully fleshed out setting and for @Matope#0949 and @Flame112#2512 for ideas and advice.
+Special Thanks to [Christopher Ruthenbeck](http://anchor.fm/excess-advantage/) for inspiring me to make a fully fleshed out setting, to Anubis#1722 for advice and editing, and to @Matope#0949 and @Flame112#2512 for ideas and advice.